Coreum-Labs/coreum_fun-fe/README.md

 - Yield generated through validator staking
 - More efficient implementation on Coreum's PoS network

+### $TICKET

+$TICKET is a smart token that represents ownership of a ticket in the No Loss Draft.
+It can be traded on the Coreum Orderbook DEX and has the following properties:

+Ticket is a Smart Tokens that can be traded on the Coreum Dex with the following feature enabled:

+- Minting: to mint token as they are bought by the draft participant
+- Burning: to burned to tokens when the principal is returned

+Learn more about Smart Tokens in the [Coreum documentation](https://docs.coreum.dev/docs/next/modules/coreum-fungible-token)

 ### Coreum Orderbook DEX

 A permissionless Orderbook built at the protocol level of Coreum blockchain.